The 7 Best Highlighters For a Subtle, So-Pretty Glow

-Thanks to Kim Kardashian and her millions and millions of fans, contouring and highlighting is pretty much a fact of life by now, which means using a great highlighter is a crucial part of the process.
-Because if you settle for some shimmery, glittery-as-hell highlighter that you used on Halloween two years ago, you’re just asking to look like a craft-project gone wrong.
-And nobody wants that.
+Highlighting, contouring, strobing and baking—these makeup tricks are pretty much a part of life and this point, and none of it could be done without highlighter.
+But if you don’t have the right highlighter, well, thinks can get messy really fast.
+And by messy we mean it looks like we stepped out of a time machine that just got back from a turbulent ride to the year 2000.
+Yup, a bunk highlighter will leave you looking like a glittery, shimmery mess.

-So to keep you from the disco-ballin’ shame, we rounded up our favorite highlighters that will make your cheekbones quite literally glow, as if your face were cast in a permanent Instagram filter.
+So to keep you from that early naughts shame, we rounded up our favorite highlighters that will make your cheekbones quite literally glow, as if your face were cast in a permanent Instagram filter.
 We promise if you blend them (really, really well, and with a gentle touch), you’ll look less like you fell into a tub of sparkles and more like a camera-ready Kardashian.

 Josie Maran Argan Enlightenment Illuminizer